Report in PDF Format With Crime Statistics for Calendar Years 2012, 2011 & 2010

 October is Domestic Violence Awareness Month and the College of Staten Island holds its annual ‘Take Back the Night’ event raising awareness to domestic violence issues, intimate partner abuse, date rape and sexual assault.
 The event begins in front of the Campus Center where experiences are shared and stories are told.
-The night’s event progresses with a peaceful march around the campus grounds raising domestic violence and sexual assault awareness to college and community members.
+The night’s event progresses with a peaceful march around the campus grounds raising domestic violence and sexual assault awareness to College and community members.

-The Department of Public Safety participates in the “Issues in College Life” (SPD 101) course which is offered each semester to incoming students.
+The Office of Public Safety participates in the “Issues in College Life” (SPD 101) course which is offered each semester to incoming students.
 Education promoting the awareness of rape, acquaintance rape and sex offenses is presented to the students.

-All members of the college community are encouraged to attend crime prevention seminars that are conducted by the New York City Police Department and the Department of Public Safety.
-Crime prevention seminars are scheduled each semester and members of the college community are encouraged to actively participate in their own safety and the safety of others.
-All incoming students receive information about campus crime prevention programs during initial orientation meeting scheduled at the beginning of each semester.
+All members of the College community are encouraged to attend crime prevention seminars that are conducted by the New York City Police Department and the Office of Public Safety.
+Crime prevention seminars are scheduled each semester and members of the College community are encouraged to actively participate in their own safety and the safety of others.
+All incoming students receive information about campus crime prevention programs during initial orientation meetings scheduled at the beginning of each semester.
 At each orientation session every new student is issued materials on safety and security including a copy of the Public Safety Services Brochure and the Sexual Assault Information and Campus Emergency Procedure Guide.
 This information covers various aspects of safety on campus including sexual assault information, the Safety Escort Program, drug and alcohol policies and personal safety.

 The Campus Activities Board sponsors and the Public Safety Department supports a program called “Stop the Violence” with a focus on student violence and promotes crime prevention and the services available for students who were victims of crime.